cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

     )
 ```

 You will find out with practice how many tokens your accounts need for the tests.
 Start with any value.
-The default Ignite's configuration is to start a chain with two tokens: `stake` and `token`.
+Ignite's default configuration is to start a chain with two tokens: `stake` and `token`.
 You use both.

 Create another `before` that will credit Alice and Bob from the faucet and confirm that they are rich enough to continue: